SashaShirokov/docker_project2/README.md

 - result

 I'm going to add one part at a time.
 The init commit will be together with the first part thread.
+Just added the second part Process.
+Start working on result, where I plan to use matplotlib to make a histogram chart out of the results.